bitcraze/crazyflie-firmware/docs/userguides/decks/micro-sd-card-deck.md

 ## Data Analysis

-For performance reasons the logfile is a binary file, using the following format:
+For performance reasons the logfile is a binary file, using the following format (version 2):

 ```
 uint8_t 0xBC header